talon-one/talon_go/docs/ManagementApi.md

 ## SearchCouponsAdvancedWithoutTotalCount

-> InlineResponse20011 SearchCouponsAdvancedWithoutTotalCount(ctx, applicationId, campaignId, body, optional)
+> InlineResponse20012 SearchCouponsAdvancedWithoutTotalCount(ctx, applicationId, campaignId, body, optional)

 List coupons that match the given attributes in campaign (without total count)

 List the coupons whose attributes match the query criteria in the given campaign.
-The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  **Note:** The total count is not included in the response.
+The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  > [!note] The total count is not included in the response.

 ### Required Parameters